foodcoopshop/foodcoopshop.github.io/en/installation-details.md

 Open your domain https://yourdomain.tld in a browser and follow the steps shown to create secure values for the security keys app.cookieKey, Security.salt and Security.cipherSeed.
 Set them in custom.config.php

 ## Create the valid Super Admin account
-* Open https://yourdomain.tld/anmelden in your browser and register with your personal email address (down below at "Mitgliedskonto erstellen")
+* Open https://yourdomain.tld/sign-in in your browser and register with your personal email address (down below at "Create account")
 * After the successful registration go to your database (e.g. using Adminer or phpMyAdmin) and open the table "fcs_customers".
 There is one record (with your email address).
 Change the field "id_default_group" from 3 to 5 and  the field "active" from 0 to 1.
-* Open https://yourdomain.tld/neues-passwort-anfordern, type in your email address and press "Senden".
+* Open https://yourdomain.tld/request-new-password, type in your email address and press "Send".
 * With the password that was sent to you by email you are able to login as a Super Admin.
 * **Don't forget** to add the Super Admin data to credentials.php.